FredKSchott/snowpack/www/_template/reference/configuration.md

 > _NOTE:_ Deprecated, see `buildOptions.out`.

 ## config.installOptions
-`todo`
+`object` (option name: value)

+Configure how npm packages are installed.

 TODO: Had to pull from config.ts because these are in types.ts

 TODO: copy editing

-Configure how npm packages are installed.
-Settings that determine how Snowpack handles installing modules.See the section below for all options.

 ### installOptions.dest
 `string`